shield-h2020/vnsfs-collectors/distributed/README.md

 ## Installation

+Two alternative means are available: directly on the host (_base environment_) or in a virtual environment.

+### Base environment

 Installation of the Distributed Collector requires a user with `sudo` privileges.
 1. Install packages from the given requirements file:
    ```